 4. MBRP S5259AL 4″ Cat Back, Single Exhaust System (Aluminized Steel)

-If you are in the market for straight pipe sounds but do not want to go through the trouble associated with the process of getting one, we highly recommend that you keep the S5259AL cat back from MBRP up for consideration.
+If you are in the market to buy a best sounding exhaust for F150 but do not want to go through the trouble associated with the process of getting one, we highly recommend that you keep the S5259AL cat back from MBRP up for consideration.

 The installation method for this unit is very, very simple.
 As with most of the units on this list, if you have the right tools, the installation process would be a breeze.
 It should not take you more than an hour.

 Getting to the sound of the exhaust, the increase over the stock, the factory system is not what we would call substantial.
 It is accentuated, moderate even.
 Sounds like what you would get if you straight piped your truck, only at a more manageable level.
 Good all round as a started exhaust swap as well.

 Moreover, the annoying droning noise is reduced drastically, although note quite entirely—the cabin noise level increases, but not to the point where it would be uncomfortable or annoying.
 Conversations can be carried out without shouting your head off.